 Though I consider this project a success as it stands, I also feel there is plenty of room for improvement for the equipment.
 For example, we've barely scratched the surface of the capabilities of the Thereclock to produce MIDI.
-With a bit more programming, it should be possible to create a number of different types of beats or even songs for playback.

-The extra lines in the Ethernet cable could be used for sending song selection information to the Therepings or for allowing the Thereping to send a "stereo" signal to the Thereclock thereby enabling the player to select to which channel their signal is sent (i.e. Clean/distorted/echo or not etc.).
+With a bit more programming it should be possible to create a number of different types of beats or even songs for playback.
+The extra lines in the Ethernet cable to the instruments could be used for sending song selection information to the Therepings or allow the Thereping to send a "stereo" signal to the Thereclock thereby enabling the player to select to which channel their signal is sent (i.e. Clean/distorted/echo or not etc.).
+The patterns that can be chosen on the Therepings for example.